BurntSushi/goim/README.md

 ### Renaming media files

-I just copied the first season of The Simpsons off my DVD, but I have a problem.
+I just copied the first season of The Simpsons off my DVD box set, but I have a problem.
 All of my files look like this:

     S01E01.mkv  S01E04.mkv  S01E07.mkv  S01E10.mkv  S01E13.mkv